 Note that some scattering amplitudes for the interaction \eqref{Yukawa-type} do not exhibit CPT violation effect at tree level.
 E.g., consider the amplitude of elastic scattering of fermion and antifermion, $\bar\psi\psi\rightarrow\bar\psi\psi$.
-The $s$-channel contribution of the Yukawa interaction is changed so that $g^2$ is replaced with $(g+g_1f_+(p_1+p_2))(g+g_1f_-(p_1+p_2))$, while in the $t$-channel contribution $g^2$ is replaced with $(g+g_1f_+(p_1-p_3))(g+g_1f_-(p_1-p_3))$, which contain only symmetric combinations of the form factors \eqref{formfactors}.
+The $s$-channel contribution of the Yukawa interaction is changed so that $g^2$ is replaced by $(g+g_1f_+(p_1+p_2))(g+g_1f_-(p_1+p_2))$, while in the $t$-channel contribution $g^2$ is replaced by $(g+g_1f_+(p_1-p_3))(g+g_1f_-(p_1-p_3))$, which contain only symmetric combinations of the form factors \eqref{formfactors}.
 For this process one needs to look into loop corrections with higher powers of $g_1$.

 The fermion self-energy corrections do not introduce splitting of the fermion and antifermion masses.
 The theory has residual symmetries under C and CP, which is sufficient to maintain the equality of the fermion and antifermion masses.
-The one-loop fermion self-energy corrections for the interaction \eqref{Yukawa-type} is obtained as
+The one-loop fermion self-energy correction for the interaction \eqref{Yukawa-type} is obtained as

 where $m$ and $M$ are the fermion and scalar particle masses, respectively.
 The self-energy corrections contain symmetric (and Hermitian) combinations of the form factors \eqref{formfactors} such as $f_+(k)f_-(k)$ and $f_+(k)+f_-(k)$, which are symmetric under $k\rightarrow-k$ and do not break the symmetry between positive and negative fermion energy $p_0$.
 Thus, there is no splitting in fermion and antifermion masses.
-This result is retained even in the presence of CP violation \cite{Chaichian:2012ga}, when the local Yukawa interaction is replaced with $g\bar\psi(x)(1+i\varepsilon\gamma_5)\psi(x)\phi(x)$ with a small real $\varepsilon$, which indicates that the invariance under C is sufficient to maintain the equality of the masses.
+This result is retained even in the presence of CP violation \cite{Chaichian:2012ga}, when the local Yukawa interaction is replaced by $g\bar\psi(x)(1+i\varepsilon\gamma_5)\psi(x)\phi(x)$ with a small real $\varepsilon$, which indicates that the invariance under C is sufficient to maintain the equality of the masses.

-While we have considered a CPT-violating Yukawa interaction in the leading order, the main conclusion remains valid in general and including all higher order corrections, involving the gauge invariance arguments:
+While we have considered a CPT-violating Yukawa interaction in the leading order, the main conclusion remains valid in general and including all higher order corrections, as shown below by involving the gauge invariance arguments.